5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingDedicatedNetworks.md

 # Purpose

-A user of a media application would like to request a Dedicated Network, with a set of capabilities and connectivity performance targets.
-The resut is for a particular geographical location and at a particular time window.
+A user of a media application would like to request from the mobile network a set of capabilities and connectivity performance targets for a particular geographical location and time window.

 # Workflow and Architecture

-This is a high-level figure with the entities involing APIs and the devices involved:
+The entities, devices and interaction within the scope of this API are illustrated in the high-level figure below.

 <figure>
   <img src="./images/figure_dedicatednetworks.png" width="80%">